n8n-io/n8n-docs/docs/integrations/builtin/credentials/facebookapp.md

 ### Generate an App Access Token

-Next, create an app access token, which is required both for your n8n credential and for the webhooks to work:
+Next, create an app access token to be used by your n8n credential and the Webhooks product:

 1. In a separate tab or window, open the [Graph API explorer](https://developers.facebook.com/tools/explorer/){:target=_blank .external-link}.
 2. Select the **Meta App** you just created in the **Access Token** section.
 3. In **User or Page**, select **Get App Token**.
 4. Select **Generate Access Token**.
-5. You'll be prompted to login and grant access.
+5. The page prompts you to log in and grant access.
 Follow the on-screen prompts.

     /// warning | App unavailable
     You may receive a warning that the app isn't available.
 Once you take an app live, there may be a few minutes' delay before you can generate an access token.